Eddevinc/files2/wvd-in-a-day/05-Create-Application-Groups.md

 Application Group is a logical grouping of applications installed on session hosts in the host pool.
 They are of two types:
 1. Remote App
 2. Desktop

 The default app group created for a new Windows Virtual Desktop host pool also publishes the full desktop.
 In addition, you can create one or more RemoteApp application groups for the host pool.

 ### **Task 1: Verify application group of type ‘Desktop’ is created by default**

-An application group of type ‘Desktop’ was created automatically while creating the Session Host in previous exercise.
-We will be verifying if that host pool is created automatically or not..
+Two application group of type ‘Desktop’ was created automatically while creating the host pool WVD-HP-01 and WVD-HP-02.
+We will be verifying those two application groups which are created automatically.

 1. Navigate to Azure portal, then search for **Windows** in search bar and select **Windows Virtual Desktop**.